 There are plenty of chemicals on the market that help to banish yellow jackets from your attic.
 Some of them are organic and harmless to pets and nature if you choose to be green.
 However, most chemicals have to be used with caution, especially the poisonous ones.

-Multiple yellow jackets stings are dangerous for small kids and even for non-allergic adults: large amounts of poison in the blood may cause allergic reactions.
+Multiple yellow jacket stings are dangerous for small kids and even for non-allergic adults: large amounts of poison in the blood may cause allergic reactions.
 Be careful if you notice even a single yellow jacket in your attic or home.
 Soon they may multiply and precautions should be taken immediately.
 You should avoid annoying yellow jackets because they may become aggressive.
 If you stay calm, they will rather ignore you, and you will avoid unpleasant or even dangerous confrontations with them.